-As students are becoming more familiar with satellites, in general, you can begin to introduce more facts about GOES-R. It's time for your students to watch the following video.
+As students are becoming more familiar with satellites, in general, you can begin to introduce more facts about GOES-T. It's time to watch the following videos.
+Remind them that GOES-T is the third satellite in the GOES-R series.